BP ON THE GROUND IN PERU: RETRACING THE STEPS OF THE INCAS

 Believed to be constructed by the Wari civilization – an indigenous people that predate the Inca – the site is today made up of over 6,000 salt pans, each fed by an underground spring composed of salt deposits from prehistoric lakes.
 This process of salt cultivation utilizes a subterranean flow of salt water that bubbles to the surface.
 The water then evaporates in the pans, each of which is owned and mined by a local family in the Maras community.

-Following our tour, we continued to a private home nestled on the outskirts of town for lunch, where we ate the most incredible ceviche we’d ever tasted, prepared exclusively for our party.
+Following our private tour, we continued to a private home nestled on the outskirts of town for lunch, where we ate the most incredible ceviche we’d ever tasted, prepared exclusively for our party.

-MAGNIFICENT MACHU PICCHU
+VISITING MACHU PICCHU

 As the morning light seeped in from the horizon, the Andes mountains materialized through the window pane of our bus.
 Then the ruins of this ancient city came into view…